-Disclosure Requirement Disclosure Location (b) Value disclosed on the balance sheet of investments, as well as the fair value of those investments; for securities that are publicly traded, a comparison to publicly-quoted share values where the share price is materially different from fair value.
-Pillar 3 Regulatory Capital Disclosures: Table 9-1 The values on the balance sheet are not materially different than the fair values of the investments.
-Publicly-quoted share values are not materially different from their fair values. (c) The types and nature of investments, including the amount that is: (1) Publicly traded; and (2) Non publicly traded.
-Pillar 3 Regulatory Capital Disclosures: Table 9-1 (d) The cumulative realized gains (losses) arising from sales and liquidations in the reporting period.
-Form 10-K: Note 18.
-Fair Value Disclosures (e) (1) Total unrealized gains (losses).(2) Total latent revaluation gains (losses).(3) Any amounts of the above included in tier 1 or tier 2 capital.
-Pillar 3 Regulatory Capital Disclosures: Equity Securities Not Subject to Market Risk Rule (f) Capital requirements categorized by appropriate equity groupings, consistent with the FDIC-supervised institution's methodology, as well as the aggregate amounts and the type of equity investments subject to any supervisory transition regarding regulatory capital requirements.
+Disclosure Requirement Disclosure Location (f) Capital requirements categorized by appropriate equity groupings, consistent with the FDIC-supervised institution's methodology, as well as the aggregate amounts and the type of equity investments subject to any supervisory transition regarding regulatory capital requirements.
 Pillar 3 Regulatory Capital Disclosures: Table 9-1 Table 10 - Interest Rate Risk For Non-Trading Activities Qualitative: (a) The general qualitative disclosure requirement, including the nature of interest rate risk for non-trading activities and key assumptions, including assumptions regarding loan prepayments and behavior of non-maturity deposits, and frequency of measurement of interest rate risk for non-trading activities.
-Form 10-K: Item 7 - MD&A - Risk Management Item 7 - MD&A - Interest Rate Market Risk (Other than Trading) Quantitative: (b) The increase (decline) in earnings or economic value (or relevant measure used by management) for upward and downward rate shocks according to management's method for measuring interest rate risk for non-trading activities, categorized by currency (as appropriate).
-Form 10-K: Item 7 - MD&A - Table 26 Item 7 - MD&A - Table 27
+Form 10-K: Item 7 - MD&A - Interest Rate Market Risk (Other than Trading) Item 7 - MD&A - Risk Management Form 10-Q: Item 2 - MD&A - Interest Rate Market Risk (Other than Trading) Quantitative: (b) The increase (decline) in earnings or economic value (or relevant measure used by management) for upward and downward rate shocks according to management's method for measuring interest rate risk for non-trading activities, categorized by currency (as appropriate).
+Form 10-Q: Item 2 - MD&A - Table 19 Item 2 - MD&A - Table 20